-After exploring many of Greece’s archaeological sites, chilling out at St. Nicolas Bay Resort & Villas was just the travel prescription we needed.
+After exploring many of Greece’s archaeological sites, chilling out at St. Nicolas Bay, Crete, was just the travel prescription we needed.

 There are many top things to do in Crete – like hiking the famous Samaria Gorge (or smaller sage-scented Imbros Gorge) and getting lost in the Moorish-Venetian town of Chania.
 And with more time, we would have loved to explore the island.
 Next trip!

 For us, though, rest and relaxation was what we were after on this visit to Crete.

 We can’t comment on some of the other deluxe hotels in Crete, but we can tell you that the St. Nicolas Bay Resort & Villas – which hugs the scalloped northeast shoreline of Crete – offers welcome peace and luxurious seclusion away from the island’s busier package holiday towns.

 With a boutique feel, the St. Nicolas Bay hotel blends in masterfully with the rocky landscape – multi-tiered terraces cut into amber and black rocks, with cushioned lounge chairs and umbrellas, provide blissful spots to sunbathe.

 Want to swim?
 Climb down a ladder into the sparkling sea, or wade in from the small private beach.

 Clustered in separate low-rise buildings, many of the 107 rooms and suites have private pools.